shiyangm/shiyangm.github.io/software.md

 - _Developed and maintained:_

-   - [GeneScan3DKnock](https://github.com/shiyangm/GeneScan3DKnock): R-package for performing the gene-based testing with joint analysis of coding and regulatory variation, along with knockoff-enhanced tests.
+   - [GeneScan3DKnock](https://github.com/shiyangm/GeneScan3DKnock): An R package for performing improved gene-based testing by integrating long-range chromatin interactions, along with knockoff-enhanced tests.

 - _Contributed:_

-  - [GS3DKViz](https://github.com/shiyangm/GS3DKViz): R-package for visualization of the promoter-enhancer link data for the significant genes in the 3D analyses.
+  - [GS3DKViz](https://github.com/shiyangm/GS3DKViz): An R-package for visualization of the promoter-enhancer interactions for the significant genes in the GeneScan3DKnock analyses.